 Under the terms of the applicable agreement, the executives will receive the following starting salaries and annual target incentive opportunities as a percentage of base salary: Mr. Chu, \$275,000 and 60%; Mr. Koury, \$500,000 and 75%; Mr. Peffer, \$500,000 and 75%; and Mr. Webb-Walsh, \$450,000 and 75%.
 During the 2017 annual long-term incentive grant cycle, Mr. Chu, Mr. Koury, and Mr. Webb-Walsh will receive long-term incentive awards with target values of \$300,000, \$825,000 and \$975,000, respectively.
 In addition, pursuant to the terms of their letter agreements, Mr. Peffer received a special one-time Xerox restricted stock unit award with a grant date value of \$300,000 on August 1, 2016 and Mr. Webb-Walsh received a special one-time Xerox restricted stock unit award grant with a grant date value \$250,000 on October 1, 2016.
 Under the terms of his letter agreement, Mr. Koury will receive a one-time Conduent restricted stock unit award with a grant date value of \$600,000 as soon as practicable in the first quarter following the completion of the Spin-Off, subject to a three-year vesting schedule.
-In addition, Mr. Koury is eligible to receive a cash sign-on award of \$500,000, \$250,000 of which will be paid no later than 30 days after the one-year anniversary of his start date, subject to his active employment with Xerox Services/Conduent on such dates.
+In addition, Mr. Koury is eligible to receive a cash sign-on award of \$500,000, \$250,000 of which will be paid within 30 days of his start date (which is October 11, 2016) and \$250,000 of which will be paid no later than 30 days after the one-year anniversary of his start date, subject to his active employment with Xerox Services/Conduent on such dates.
 If, prior to the first anniversary of Mr. Koury's start date, he voluntarily terminates employment or is terminated by Xerox Services or Conduent "for cause" (as defined in his letter agreement), then he will be required to repay the entire net amount of his cash sign-on award to Xerox Services/Conduent at such time.
-If, prior to the first anniversary of Mr. Koury's start date, he is terminated by Xerox Services or Conduent other than "for cause", then he will be entitled to severance equal to 12 months of his annual base salary, paid in accordance with regularly scheduled payroll.
-Following the first anniversary of Mr. Koury's start date, he is
+If, prior to the first anniversary of Mr. Koury's start date, he is terminated by Xerox Services or Conduent than "for cause", then he will be entitled to severance equal to 12 months of his annual base salary, paid in accordance with regularly scheduled pay